godotjs/javascript/README.md

 #### About the API

-Nothing is exported to the `global` namespace.
 All godot api are define in the `godot` namespace.

 We didn't change any api name so you don't need to change your habbit at all.